-Post development the site access will service a car parking area containing 13 cars and under Table 3.1 of Australian Standard AS2890.1-2004 Parking facilities - Part 1 - Off-street car parking a car park with between 1 to 25 car parking spaces accessed via a local road providing long term parking (Class 1A) is required to have a Category 1 access facility.
-A Category 1 access facility is a combined entry / exit driveway between 3.0 metres and 5.5 metres wide.
-The existing access to the site to be utilised by the development is approximately 7 metres wide (see Photograph 2) therefore is considered suitable for the development as it would comply with the minimum requirements of Australian Standard (AS2890.1-2004).
+Post development the site access will service a car parking area containing 11 cars including wash bay, vacuum bays, and queueing spaces and under Table 3.1 of Australian Standard AS2890.1-2004 Parking facilities - Part 1 - Off-street car parking a car park with between 1 to 25 car parking spaces accessed via a local road providing long term parking (Class 1A) is required to have a Category 1 access facility.
+A Category 1 access facility is a combined entry / exit driveway between 3.0 metres and 5.5 metres wide (Table 3.2 of Australian Standard AS2890.1-2004 Parking facilities - Part 1 - Off-street car parking).
+The existing access to the site to be utilised by the development are approximately 10 metres and 6 metres wide (see Photograph 2) and as separate entry and exit driveways is considered to be compliant with a Category 3 access as per Table 3.2 of Australian Standard AS2890.1-2004 Parking therefore is considered to be suitable for the development as it would exceed the minimum requirements of Australian Standard AS2890.1-2004 Parking facilities - Part 1 - Off-street car parking therefore is considered to be suitable for the development as it would exceed the minimum requirements of Australian Standard AS2890.1-2004 Parking facilities - Part 1 - Off-street car parking.

-From observation on site it has been estimated that the available sight distance at the vehicular access at High Street is in excess of 130 metres which exceeds the safe sight distance requirements of Australian Standard (AS2890.1 - 2004 Parking facilities - Part 1 Off street car parking - Figure 3.2) which is 69 metres for a 50 km/h speed environment and 83 metres for a 60 km/h speed environment.
+From observation on site, it has been estimated that the available sight distance at the vehicular access at High Street is in excess of 130 metres which exceeds the safe sight distance requirements of Australian Standard (AS2890.1 - 2004 Parking facilities - Part 1 Off street car parking - Figure 3.2) which is 69 metres for a 50 km/h speed environment and 83 metres for a 60 km/h speed environment.

-Overall it is concluded that use of the existing western vehicular access to the site for access to the proposed on-site car park is suitable as it provides a suitably safe vehicular access compliant with Australian Standards and Maitland City Council requirements.
+Overall, it is concluded that use of the modified existing vehicular access to the site for access to the development is suitable as it provides a suitably safe vehicular access compliant with Australian Standards and Maitland City Council requirements.

-Maitland Development Control Plan (2011) under Section C - Design Guidelines C11 Vehicular Access & Car Parking and Section 5.14 of the RMS Guide to Traffic Generating Developments (2002) sets out the requirements for on-site car parking to be provided for new developments.
-The relevant rates for this development proposal being noting the site is within the Maitland CBD as shown in Map 2 of Appendix C within Section C11 of the DCP:
+Maitland Development Control Plan (2011) under Section C - Design Guidelines C11 Vehicular Access & Car Parking and Section 5.14 of the RTA's Guide to Traffic Generating Developments (2002) sets out the requirements for on-site car parking to be provided for new developments.
+The relevant rates for this development proposal being, noting the appropriate land use is light industrial: